lakinduherath/Code_Assignment-Singtel/README.md

 		- Assumption: Rooster is a specific type(subtype) of Chicken.
 	- Without using Inheritance, we could create Rooster as a separate class implementing the Animal interface with extra methods that's specific to Chicken & Rooster.
 	  This would be duplicating implementation at Chicken/Rooster, hence avoided.

+4. Can you model a parrot?
+We are specifically interested in three parrots, one that lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.

+    a.
+A parrot living with dogs says: “Woof, woof”

+    b.
+A parrot living with cats says: “Meow”

+    c.
+A parrot living near the rooster says: “Cock-a-doodle-doo”

+    d.
+How do you keep the parrot maintainable?
+What if we need another parrot lives near a Duck?
+Or near a phone that rings frequently?

+	- Created a Parrot class with constructor to accept object with imitating sound(which implements  that implements `Sounding` interface).
+	- This way we are able to create parrots that make sound depending on object passes & without making changes to the Parrot class itself.
+	- Parrot is maintainable in a way when it is instantiated, it need to have an object of `Sounding` type.
+No changes requeired in Parrot class.
+	  If it's Duck class, only needed is implementing `Sounding` for Duck.
+	  If it's phone class, only needed is implementing `Sounding` for Phone.